dotnet/corefx/README.md

   (TPL), and integrates with the language support for asynchrony provided by C#, Visual Basic, and F#.

+* **Console**.
+This represents the standard input, output, and error streams for console applications.

 More is coming soon.
 Stay tuned!

 [blog post]: http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx